n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 > Note: The Microsoft script-development specifications for OpenType
 > shaping also state that if a zero-width non-joiner follows the last
 > standalone "Halant", the final matra position is moved to after the
 > non-joiner.
-However, it is unneccessary to test for this condition,
+However, it is unnecessary to test for this condition,
 > because a "Halant,ZWNJ" subsequence is, by definition, the end of a
 > syllable.
 Consequently, a "Halant,ZWNJ" cannot be followed by a
 > pre-base dependent vowel.